Vermont Rep. Peter Welch wins Democratic nod, faces Paige

 MONTPELIER, Vt.
-(AP) — Peter Welch, Vermont’s lone representative in the U.S. House, on Tuesday won the Democratic nomination to seek re-election in November, when he will face perennial candidate H. Brooke Paige.
+(AP) — Peter Welch, Vermont’s lone representative in the U.S. House, on Tuesday won the Democratic nomination to seek re-election in November, when he’ll face perennial candidate H. Brooke Paige.

 In Tuesday’s balloting, Welch defeated challengers Dan Freilich and Benjamin Mitchell.
-Paige beat Anya Tynio for their party’s nomination to run for the U.S. House seat.
+Paige beat Anya Tynio for the Republican nomination.

 Since Welch was first elected to the House in 2006, he has consistently been one of Vermont’s most popular politicians, easily winning re-election every two years.